A restricted memory quasi-Newton bundle method for nonsmooth optimization on Riemannian manifolds: Restricted memory Riemannian quasi-Newton bundle method

 \section{Restricted memory Riemannian quasi-Newton bundle method}

 In this section, we extend the classical quasi-Newton bundle methods to solve nonsmooth optimization problems on Riemannian manifolds.
 The terminology ``restricted memory" means that at each iteration only a simple subproblem with three variables is solved instead of a time-consuming quadratic subproblem.
 This is achieved by making use of the subgradient aggregation technique.
-The approximate inverse Hessian is updated by the Riemannian versions of the SR1 and BFGS formulas, which well balances the theoretical properties and numerical performance.
-A Riemannian line search procedure is executed to determine whether the new step is a serious step or a null step.
+The quasi-Newton operator is updated by the Riemannian versions of the SR1 and BFGS formulas, which well balances theoretical properties and numerical performance.
+A Riemannian line-search procedure is executed to determine whether the new step is a serious step or a null step.